GogaSam/forexadel/Task6/README.md

 ![alt text](https://s3.eu-central-1.amazonaws.com/tas6.completed.forever/part6.PNG)

 then click Docker Agent Templates -> Add Docker Template.
 Add Label, for example docker-agent-1.
 Under Docker images
-type the image you want to use (Jenkins and java must beinstalled on the image you will use) I will be using
+type the image you want to use (Jenkins and java must be installed on the image you will use) I will be using
-gogasamu111/jenkins-docker-test image for this setup. because it already has everything i need. for this image set up
+gogasamu111/jenkins-docker-test image for this setup. because it already has everything i need. if you don't have
+already built you own image I would recommend using this one. for this image set up /home/jenkins as root directory
-/home/jenkins as root directory under root directory tab. under connect method choose connect with ssh.
-Select
+under root directory tab. under connect method choose connect with ssh.
+Select connect with SSh and under SSH key
-connect with SSh and under SSH key select Use configured ssh credentials and add credentials (For this
+select Use configured ssh credentials and add credentials, Username and Password(For this image password is jenkins
-image password is jenkins and username is jenkins) for host key verificication select Non verifying Verification Strategy.
+and username is jenkins) for host key verificication select Non verifying Verification Strategy.

 ![alt text](https://s3.eu-central-1.amazonaws.com/tas6.completed.forever/Screenshot+2021-08-24+213346.png)